SkiFire13/master-thesis/chapters/background.typ

   A system of equations with no equations or variables is conveniently written as $emptyset$.
 ]

-In order to describe the meaning of such system of fixpoint equations we'll need a few more notions.
+In order to describe the meaning of such system of fixpoint equations we will need a few more notions.
 We will mostly assume that given a system all the variables will be named $x_i$ for $i in range(n)$.

 #definition("substitution")[
   Let $(L, sub)$ be a complete lattice and $E$ be a system of $n$ fixpoint equations over $L$ and variables $x_i$ for $i in range(n)$.
 Let $j in range(n)$ and $l in L$.
 The substitution $E[x_j := l]$ is a new system of equation where the $j$-th equation is removed and any use of the variable $x_j$ is replaced with the element $l$.